 Airlines have their own promotions and discount programs, issue their own credit cards backed by major issuers and offer rewards to customers who use them.
 Most airlines offer several card choices, with varying annual fees, benefits and rewards thresholds.
 Many include percentage discounts along with other select services, such as free checking for bags or boarding passes.
 Some offer either discounted or free lounge visits.
 Additional perks mount up, with multiplied miles or points earning ratios that users can apply to airline costs, hotel stays or even car rentals.
 While most of the cards do carry annual fees, some are as low as $75, some waive it the first year and for many, the returns for a frequent traveler quickly exceed the initial investment.
 Each one is slightly different, but there's one to suit just about every traveler.

 United MileagePlus® Explorer Card is a good example of an airline credit card that gives you airport lounge perks.
 You get 2 one-time-use passes to the United Club every year.
 So if you only travel once or twice per year, on vacation for example, this may be all the lounge access you need.
 You also get your first bag checked free, which can save you up to $100 on a round trip.
 Priority boarding privileges, no foreign transaction fees, and the double miles you earn on tickets purchased from United (earn 1 mile per $1 on all other purchases) make this a useful card for United flyers.
-You earn 30,000 bonus miles after you spend $1,000 on purchases in the first 3 months from account opening.
+You earn 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months from account opening.
 If you manage to accumulate 70,000 miles you can redeem them for United ClubSM membership.
-This card has $0 intro annual fee for the first year, then $95.
+This card has a $95 annual fee.
 Read our full review of United MileagePlus® Explorer Card here.

 Lounge Access - A Valuable Cost-Saving Investment